Streets and Squares

 Gefest in Brest

-The big plant of the Russo-Belarusian Joint Venture Gefest produces gas stoves that are sold in Belarus and Russia.
+The big plant of the Russo-Belarusian Joint Venture Gefest produces gas and electric stoves that are sold in Belarus and Russia.

 Here Ordzhonikidze Street meets Kosmonavtov Boulevard